Raghunandhan8818/portfolio/content/blog/aws-saa.md

 To assess my knowledge and exam readiness, I found mock tests to be indispensable.
 Stephane Maarek's practice tests on Udemy were invaluable.
 They closely resembled the real exam and helped me identify areas needing improvement.

-In conclusion, my AWS Certified Solutions Architect - Associate journey underscored the importance of strong fundamentals.
+In conclusion, my AWS Certified Solutions Architect - Associate journey underlined the importance of strong fundamentals.
 The foundation laid at iQube proved instrumental in this certification path.
 The AWS documentation, FAQs, System Design, and AWS Well-Architected Framework are invaluable resources.
 Embracing the five pillars and engaging in hands-on practice is crucial.
 As you embark on your own certification journey, remember that success results from a blend of knowledge and practical application.

 Best of luck 🚀